jennnico/PortfolioPage/README.md

 # PortfolioPage

-Simple portfolio page using HTML and CSS.
-Currently updating with ReactJS.
+Portfolio page using HTML and CSS only.

+Hightlights:

+Fixed position navigation bar.

+Hyperlinks to completed projects on CodePen, and LinkedIn profile.